JuliaData/SplitApplyCombine.jl/README.md

 Hopefully we can motivate all of the above by writing some interesting data manipulations in what is imagined to be included in an upgraded version of `Base`.
 (TODO).

+## Things I found in LINQ that aren't in Julia

+LINQ provides a set of methods for classes that fulfill the `IEnumerable` interface.
+Most of them are either much like Julia's `Base` functions (or those container here), or not really needed in Julia.
+However, there are a couple of useful things I noticed (note that these operations in LINQ are usually lazy, which may affect what is set of operations is desirable):

+ * Collections can nominate "default values" - I assume these are used for inference-style purposes but I'm not sure.
+ * `GroupJoin` - perhaps an optimization of `join` followed by `group`.
+ * `SelectMany` - like `map` (what they call `Select`) except each mapping is one-to-many elements.
+ * `SequenceEqual` - equality of elements (ignoring keys).
+This may be different to `==` in Julia with new upcoming `Associative` interface.
+Could be `all(map(==, iter1, iter2))` or `mapreduce(==, &, true, iter1, iter2)` in Julia currently (but maybe multi-iterator `all` is better?).
+ * `Single` - returns the one and only element of an `IEnumerable`.
+Throws if there are e.g. two elements.
+Perhaps could be `only(iter)` in Julia?
+ * `TakeWhile` - returns the head of a sequence until some element-predicate is `false`.
+ * `ThenBy` - enables lexicographical ordering.

+It's also an interesting question whether `map`, `filter`, and so-on should use lazy/deferred evaluation in Julia...